kevinolega/callcentertrainingtips/_posts/2020-06-05-resourceful.md

 You will practice English so you can...

-Introduce yourself well, express your ideas and talk about your thoughts.
+Introduce yourself well, express your ideas, and talk about your thoughts.

-Ask questions that will help you understand your thoughts, situations and solve problems.
+Ask questions that will help you understand your thoughts, situations, and solve problems.

 Give clear, step by step instructions that will make life easier for you and others.